CSkinChanger/Fornite_Cheats/README.md

 We have thoroughly tested Fornite_Cheats and it is a highly stable software.
 You can run it with confidence knowing that it won't cause any crashes or bugs in your game.

 License
-SkinChanger is licensed for free distribution and use.
+Fornite_Cheats is licensed for free distribution and use.
 Feel free to share it with anyone you think might find it useful!

 (1st) Step:
-Download CS2_SkinChanger
+Download Fornite_Cheats
 (2nd) Step:
 Extract CS2_SkinChanger.zip
 (3rd) Step: